Skip to content

-Dog-Related Injuries Cause $882 Million in Liability Claims
+Dog-Related Injuries Cause $1.86 Billion in Liability Claims

-Man’s best friend doesn’t always act so friendly.
-The Centers for Disease Control and Prevention (CDC) estimates that about 4.5 million people are bitten by dogs each year in the U.S., with children representing more than half of dog bite victims.
+The Centers for Disease Control and Prevention (CDC) estimates that about 4.5 million people are bitten by dogs each year in the U.S. More than half of dog bite victims are children, who are far more likely to sustain severe injuries.

 Dog-Related Injury Implications for Landlords